oneapi-src/oneDAL/docs/source/api/spmd/communicator.rst

 Communicator
 ------------

-A base implementation of the :txtref:`communicator` concept.
+A base implementation of the communicator concept.
 The ``communicator`` type and all of its subtypes are :term:`reference-counted <Reference-counted object>`:

 1. The instance stores a pointer to communicator implementation that holds all